richardsantink/Guessing_Game/README.md

-##THE GUESSING GAME
+ #THE GUESSING GAME

-#Some Guessing Game Stats:
+ ##Some Guessing Game Stats:

-*Lines of code in guessinggame.sh:
+-Lines of code in guessinggame.sh:
 35
-*Make was last run at/on:
+-Make was last run at/on:
-Mon, 11 Sep 2017 14:40:50 -0400
+Mon, 11 Sep 2017 15:08:03 -0400